-Before starting your work, it is key that you assess if you need to clean your elevation terrain.
-Stockpile calculation and cut/fill map are relevant instances where the answer is clearly YES but if your final deliverable is a line survey than it for sure is NO. Read on to learn how to make a good decision.
+Before starting your work, it is key that you assess whether you need to clean your elevation terrain or not.
+Stockpile calculation and cut/fill maps are instances where the answer is clearly YES, but if your final deliverable is a line survey, then the answer is definitely NO.

-First step to make that decision is to determine what deliverable you need to produce.
-If that final product requires initial elevation terrain cleaning, Virtual Surveyor provides you with a complete toolbox.
-Deeding on the use case and on the type of surveyed area, you grab the tools that are relevant to efficiently remove surface items.
-Virtual Surveyor doesn't work with automatic DTM extraction.
+The first step to helping you decide when to clean the terrain is to determine what deliverable you need to produce.
+If that final product requires initial elevation terrain cleaning, Virtual Surveyor provides you with a complete toolset.
+Depending on the use case and on the type of surveyed area, you use the tools that are relevant for removing surface items.
+Virtual Surveyor does not work with automatic DTM extraction.

 |Wooded area surface|

 Cleaning Tools and When to Use Them